jku/repository-playground/playground/signer/README.md

 ### TODO

-* version bump: Currently we bump version if there are no _uncommitted changes_ in git for this role.
-This is not optimal especially for root as a single delegation change can produce multiple root versions, we should bump if there are no changes yet _compared to signing event forking point_
+* expiry: should use the custom metadata
+* requesting signatures: After the version bump fix, it may be possible to remove the signature request from .signing-event-state: if a role has been change in the signing event that is a signature request...
 * git integration.
-Woould be nice to be able to avoid
+Would be nice to be able to avoid
   * git fetch
   * git checkout <signing-event>
   * git push <remote> <signing-event>